 #1.
 You choose your attitude (no matter what happens)

 No matter what happens to you, you decide how to react and how to feel about it.

 Viktor Frankl details how some men, no matter how desperate their situation, still found the strength to comfort others.
-Some of them even giving away their last piece of bred.
+Some of them even gave away their last piece of bread.

 I can’t help but quote him verbatim here because it’s too beautiful to paraphrase:

 They may have been few in number, but they offer sufficient proof that everything can be taken from a man but one thing: the last of human freedoms—to choose one’s own attitude in any given set of circumstances—to choose one’s own way.

 Frankl says that happiness is not something we should seek directly.

 He defines happiness as a by-product of giving ourselves fully into an endeavor.

 This is Viktor’s number one way to find meaning, and we might call it today “a life goal” or, in Simon Sinke’s parlance, a “WHY“.